Two Sentenced And One Pleads Guilty To Firearms Charges

 Defendant Sentenced to 18 Months in Prison

-The Bureau of Alcohol, Tobacco, Firearms and Explosives, U.S. Immigrations and Customs Enforcement, and the Monroe Police Department investigated the case.
+The ATF, U.S. Immigrations and Customs Enforcement and the Monroe Police Department investigated the case.
 Assistant U.S. Attorney Brandon B. Brown prosecuted the case.

 Defendant Sentenced to 70 Months in Prison

-The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Monroe Police Department investigated the case.
+The ATF and the Monroe Police Department investigated the case.
 Assistant U.S. Attorney Robert W. Gillespie Jr. prosecuted the case.

 Virginia Resident Pleads Guilty to Firearms Charges

-The Bureau of Alcohol, Tobacco, Firearms and Explosives; the Barksdale Air Force Base Security Forces; and the Air Force Office of Special Investigations conducted the investigation.
+The ATF, the Barksdale Air Force Base Security Forces and the Air Force Office of Special Investigations conducted the investigation.
 Assistant U.S. Attorneys Robert W. Gillespie Jr. and Robert J. France are prosecuting the case.